alxm8/SharingIsCaring/README.md

-# Dank Powershell 7 Setup v1
+# Powershell 7 Setup v1

-This is the cheeky guide you need to follow for a badass Powershell 7 deployment on a new client.
+This is a quick and dirty guide you can follow for a badass Powershell 7 deployment on a new client.

 # Getting Started

-This guide will get you started with the below:
+This guide will help you to get started with the below:

 * [Powershell 7 ](https://github.com/PowerShell/powershell/releases) #new shiny shell with usefull functions.
 * [scoop](https://scoop.sh/) #usefull commandline utilities